HiFi: The Willsenton R8 Integrated Tube Amplifier is a NO BRAINER BUY.

 Again, even with the Q Acoustics C300… this amp drove them without even starting to sweat.
 At 10-11 on the volume dial it was louder than I wanted it to be.
 They were huge, plump and sounded like a true high end speaker with the R8 driving them.

-My HIGHEST recommendation EVER due to not only cost but what you get for that $1295 you will spend here.
+My HIGHEST recommendation EVER due to not only cost but what you get for the now $1495 you will spend here.

 Bottom line: Not only the best of the Chinese tube amps I have heard, one of the most enjoyable integrated amps I have ever heard or owned.
 It’s that good and let’s you get into high end tube sound for not so high end money.
 The real deal.